What Grandparents Need to Know: Toy Safety

 You’ve probably been keeping them up in the attic or out in the garage, or maybe even stashed in a storage unit.
 Or perhaps they’ve just been gathering dust in a bedroom or a cupboard in the family room, waiting for the day your grandchildren are ready for them.
 It’s a rare grandparent who hasn’t saved a few of their children’s favorite toys for their grandkids to play with someday.

 Be careful before you get them out of that box.
-Many old toys do meet today’s safety standards: they may have small parts which pose choking hazards, contain lead or other toxic chemicals, or have unsecured battery compartments.
+Many old toys don’t meet today’s safety standards: they may have small parts which pose choking hazards, contain lead or other toxic chemicals, or have unsecured battery compartments.
 Those much-loved Fisher-Price Little People caused seven deaths before they were redesigned in 1991.
 Old plastic toys often have unsafe levels of lead or other toxic minerals, or use chemicals which are now banned.

 Before letting your grandchild play with any toys produced before 2007, do a little research.
 Google the toy’s name and manufacturer with the word “safety” or “danger”.
 You may need to add the word “vintage” for accurate info.
 I discovered the toy garage I saved for all these years has unsafe levels of lead in the plastic.
 You’ll also want to check carefully for loose parts, broken or sharp edges, or small parts that can become accessible.
 This includes not just toys you saved, but any you find on Ebay, in thrift stores, or borrow from a neighbor.